snaapsh0t12/TriangulationNet/readme.md

 If you want to run it, clone the repo, create a python virtual environment from the requirements file with `python -m venv env` and then `pip install -r requirments.txt`, and then run it with `python3 server.py`

-This will start the server, there's a basic cline tin client.py which registers a node
+This will start the server, there's a basic client in client.py which registers a node

 **This software is in no way stable**